aws/awsui-documentation/components/cards.md

 Required: No

+### variant

+> Specify a cards variant with one of the following:
+> * `container` - Use this variant to have the cards displayed as a container.
+> * `full-page` – Use this variant when cards is the primary element on the page.

+Type: String

+Default: `'container'`

+Valid values: `container | full-page`

+Required: No

 ### visibleSections

 > Specifies an array containing the `id` of each visible section.
 If not set, all sections are displayed.